jodyboucher/ansible-role-certbot/README.md

 The role does not obtain or install certificates - it only installs the certbot client.
 You are expected to obtain the certificates and install as appropriate to your needs.

+This role in intended for servers running nginx.

 This role is designed for Ubuntu 16.04 Xenial.

 ## Requirements

+* Ubuntu 16.04 Xenial
 * [Ansible](https://docs.ansible.com/ansible/intro_installation.html) >= 2.4 (makes use of new import_tasks module)
+* nginx
 * This role requires `root` access so be sure to enable privilege escalation:

 ```